roenoe/dotfiles/README.md

 rm "$GHOSTTY_DEB_FILE"`

 #### Sway
-`sudo apt install sway swaybg swayidle swaylock grim slurp waybar nm-connection-editor network-manager-applet`
+`sudo apt install sway swaybg swayidle swaylock grim slurp waybar nm-connection-editor network-manager-applet fuzzel`

 #### Hyprland
 Not really reccommended.
-If you really want to install it anyway, the dependencies you will need are `hyprland hypridle hyprlock hyprpaper hyprshot`.
-Most of these are not in the repos.
+If you really want to install it anyway, the dependencies you will need are `hyprland hypridle hyprlock hyprpaper hyprshot waybar nm-connection-editor network-manager-applet fuzzel`.
+Some of these are not in the repos.

 ## Extra steps for stuff
 These are some extra steps for installing different optional parts of my dotfiles